rohirto/m66_tracpod/README.md

 Depending upon the algorithm (TBD) based on best possible battery saving mechanism switching between Battery Power and Back up Power will be Done

+Software Development Setup:
+Can go forward with 2 options ->
+1. Using SDK provided by Quectel
+2. Using Unofficial Quectel Core in Arduino IDE (https://github.com/Wiz-IO/Arduino-Quectel-M66)